 In making this decision, the court relied on the on the Code of Federal Regulations § 560.2 and Wells v.
 Chevy Chase Bank, F.S.B.
 (2003) 832 A.2d 812, which state that the OTS does not intend to preempt basic state laws such as the uniform commercial code and state laws governing real property, contracts, or torts.

 Therefore, if you plan on suing a federally chartered savings association, do not automatically assume you must bring the action in the federal court.
 Plaintiff must look to the nature of the causes of action, and determine if they are to do with the savings association’s lending activities, or basic real property, tort, or contract issues.
 If it is the latter, consider whether it is advantageous to file in state court.

 Simon Offord, Esq., is a California real estate attorney with The Law Office of Peter N. Brewer, in Palo Alto, California.
 The firm serves the legal needs of homeowners, real estate and mortgage brokers, agents, title companies, developers, investors, and other real estate professionals and their clients.
 Mr. Offord and his firm also represent clients in debt collection, creditor representation in bankruptcy proceedings, breach of contract matters, and other litigation and transactional work.
 The firm’s clients include homeowners, brokers and lenders, and other real estate professionals throughout Northern California.
-Peter N. Brewer and Julia Wei also contributed to this article.
+Peter N. Brewer also contributed to this article.

 For additional information on this and other real estate law topics please the articles page of this website, Resource Library.